LCAS/spqrel_tools/pepper_localizer/Readme.md

 $ qibuild configure -c linux64
 $ qibuild make -c linux64
 ```
 To compile for Pepper it is enough to use the NAOqi ctc to cross-compile.
-No visualization functions can be used.
-The procedure described above is to use the visualization tool running the software remotely.

 ### Usage
 From the folder ```build/sdk/bin```